nettapper/CMPUT404-assignment-websockets/README.md

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

-Code in server.py by the Stack Overflow user 'atupal' is licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) as it was last edited on Jan 27, 2016.
+Code in sockets.py by the Stack Overflow user 'atupal' is licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) as it was last edited on Jan 27, 2016.
+Code in sockets.py by Abram Hindle is also licensed un Apache 2 accessed from [WebSocketsExamples](https://github.com/abramhindle/WebSocketsExamples), accessed on Mar 19, 2017, some changes have been made but see inline comments for details.

 freetests.py is LICENSE'D under a BSD-like license: